kingsdigitallab/kings-past/src/moments/13/index.md

 type: moment
 ---

-The opening decades of the twenty-first century saw another reimagining of King’s global profile and the role of the university in national life.
-The expansion of Higher Education in the UK precipitated the emergence of a more diverse student body, while King’s position within a global marketplace of Higher Education drew large numbers of students and researchers from across the world.
-New research networks and academic relationships connected the university in global networks of knowledge exchange and generation.
-This research strand will consider how King’s has changed over the last generation and the ways in which new initiatives have transformed the student body, academic agendas, and college life.
+As King's prepares to celebrate its 200th anniversary in 2029, what should the relationship between between its past and present be?

-## So what question...
+The first quarter century of the twenty-first century saw another reimagining of King’s global profile and the role of the university in national life.
+The expansion of Higher Education in the UK has produced a more diverse student body, while King’s position in a global marketplace of Higher Education drew large numbers of students and researchers from across the world.
+In the 2020s, King's like other universities in Britain is educating more students then ever before and produces increasingly vital research.
+But universities like King's are also embattled in new ways, at the centre of what many describe as culture wars.

-What are the challenges, opportunities, possibilities, and anxieties of operating in a ‘global marketplace’ of Higher Education?
-In what ways will King’s student body change over the next generation and with what implications for teaching and the physical space of the university?
+Our last moment moment is now.
+How should King's navigate its relationship from its past to future in the present.
+What should the institution draw on, what should it criticise in the histories which the King's Past project collects.
+Over the next years, King's Past aims to faciliate conversations within the King's community about the relationship between past and present.
+We'd like you - King's students, staff, alumni, partners, well-wishers - to share  your thoughts about how we do that.
+We look forward to the conversation.